andrioid/ygroceries/README.md

 - [x] Get YJS to run on React Native
 - [x] Get y-websocket to run on React Native
 - [x] Screen to show lists (front page for now)
+- [ ] Be able to get a list of grocery lists from YJS
+  - [ ] A: Figure out a way to find existing maps on a document
+  - [ ] B: Get subdocuments to work, and use `doc.getMap().entries`
 - [ ] Prompt to create a new list
 - [ ] Show existing lists on home screen